kevinschaich/mintable/README.md

 **Do I have to give my data to Plaid and Google?
 Are there any completely self-hosted alternatives I can use?**

-It's pluggable!
-Plaid & Sheets are working right now – contributions are welcome for other providers!
+- It's pluggable!
+Plaid & Google Sheets are working right now – contributions are welcome for other providers!

 **Do I have to manually run this every time I want new transactions in my spreadsheet?**

-You can **[Automate Updates with a CI Provider](./docs/CONFIG.md#automate-updates-with-a-ci-provider)** to get free, automated updates!
+- You can **[Automate Updates with a CI Provider](./docs/CONFIG.md#automate-updates-with-a-ci-provider)** to get free, automated updates!

 ## Credits